 Three Colombian Andes Birding Tour

-The Andes: A highly biodiverse and complex ecosystem in the world, this tour is a must in the Neotropic; here we will be visiting the best accessible places in the country to find the Colombian Andes specialities with the bonus of Chocó bioregion and Cauca valley river highlight.
+The Andes: A highly biodiverse and complex ecosystem in the world, this birding tour in Colombia is a must in the Neotropic; here we will be visiting the best accessible places in the country to find the Colombian Andes specialities with the bonus of Chocó bioregion and Cauca valley river highlight.
 Antpittas, Hummingbirds, Tanagers, Woodpeckers, Brush-Finches; aquatic species and many more are part of this complete Andean tour.

 Pick up at the airport in Medellín and then hotel and some info to contextualize.

 Hotel: Hacienda hotel La Extremadura - HW, Wifi, AC available

 We left the hotel heading to a dam area called Porce (Premontane forest) , here there chances for: Sooty Ant-Tanager (E), Tody Motmot, Slaty-winged Foliage-gleaner, Black-crowned Antbird, Great Antshrike, Purple-throated Fruitcrow and some aquatic species.
 Then we continue to the northern of the Central Andes to Piha Reserve (Premontane forest) in Anorí municipality; it is located on an area where a tremendously rare and very restricted bird was discovered some years ago: Chestnut-capped Piha, endemic to the country and only found in some localities around this area and no other place in Colombia; this reserve was created to preserve the habitat of this species.

 Porce-Piha: 1:30 drive.
 Night: Piha lodge - HW, Wifi available